KenACollins/github-users-and-followers/README.md

 #### Semantic UI

-No sense in reinventing the wheel.
-I relied on Semantic UI, https://semantic-ui.com/, for UI sample code.
+No sense in reinventing the wheel, I relied on Semantic UI, https://semantic-ui.com/, for UI sample code.

 ### Features